Degree-corrected distribution-free model for community detection in weighted networks: Consistency of nDFA

-\end{lem} Bound obtained in Lemma \ref{BoundAOmega} is directly related with our main result for nPCA.
-To measure nDFA's performance theoretically, we apply the clustering error of \cite{joseph2016impact} for its theoretical convenience \footnote{Actually, using clustering errors in \cite{RSC,lei2015consistency, SCORE} to measure nDFA's performance also works.
-We use $\hat{f}$ in this paper mainly for its convenience in proofs.}.
+where the last inequality comes from Assumption \ref{assumesparsity}.
+Set $\alpha=3$, the claim follows. \end{proof} Bound obtained in Lemma \ref{BoundAOmega} is directly related with our main result for nDFA.
+To measure nDFA's performance theoretically, we apply the clustering error of \cite{joseph2016impact} for its theoretical convenience.
 Set $\hat{\mathcal{C}}_{k}=\{i: \hat{\ell}(i)=k\}$ for $k\in[K]$.
 Define the clustering error as

-The following theorem is the main result for nDFA, and it shows that nDFA enjoys asymptotically consistent estimation under the proposed model. \begin{thm} Under $DCDFM_{n}(K,P,Z,\Theta)$, let $\hat{\ell}$ be obtained from Algorithm \ref{alg:nDFA}, when assumptions \ref{assumeVar} and \ref{assumesparsity} hold, with probability at least $1-o(n^{-3})$, we have
+where $S_{K}$ is the set of all permutations of $\{1,2,\ldots,K\}$.
+Actually, using clustering errors in \cite{RSC,lei2015consistency, SCORE} to measure nDFA's performance also works, and we use $\hat{f}$ in this paper mainly for its convenience in proofs.
+The following theorem is the main result for nDFA, and it shows that nDFA enjoys asymptotically consistent estimation under the proposed model. \begin{theorem} Under $DCDFM_{n}(K,P,Z,\Theta)$, let $\hat{\ell}$ be obtained from nDFA, when Assumptions \ref{assumeVar} and \ref{assumesparsity} hold, with probability at least $1-o(n^{-3})$, we have